"Ukraine: Energy in the Spotlight Revisited" at University of St. Andrews

 In the focus:

 Ukraine is aiming for a massive expansion of renewable energies (RES) by 2030.
 On the one hand, this requires new technical solutions to integrate RES capacities into the existing power grid.
 On the other hand, market mechanisms and regulatory provisions have to be adjusted.
 In Ukraine, these developments coincide with the transition from a centrally regulated electricity market to a market-based system.

 In this focus section, we present our analyses on these issues in a compact and comprehensive form.Read more

 About the project

 Low Carbon Ukraine is a project with the mission to continuously support the Ukrainian government with demand-driven analysis and policy proposals to promote the transition towards a low-carbon economy.

-This project is part of the International Climate Initiative (IKI) and is funded by the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) on the basis of a decision adopted by the German Bundestag.
+This project is part of the International Climate Initiative (IKI) and is funded by the Federal Ministry for Economic Affairs and Climate Action (BMWK) on the basis of a decision adopted by the German Bundestag.
 The project is implemented by BE Berlin Economics GmbH.Read more